Linaro/lava/doc/v2/proxy.rst

 ======================

-Before, it used to use an internal cache mechanism for downloaded images and hwpacks to avoid downloading repeatly, which could save time and bandwidth.
+Before, it used to use an internal cache mechanism for downloaded images and hwpacks to avoid downloading repeatedly, which could save time and bandwidth.

 lava-dispatcher switches to use cache proxy for managing cache files automatically.
 The recommended proxy is Squid.